dstackai/dstack/examples/llms/llama32/README.md

 </div>

-Once the service is up, the model will be available via the OpenAI-compatible endpoint at `<dstack server URL>/proxy/models/<project name>` or at `https://gateway.<gateway domain>` if your project has a gateway.
+Once the service is up, it will be available via the service endpoint at `<dstack server URL>/proxy/services/<project name>/<run name>/`.

 <div class="termy">